Full Body Check Up 114 At Home

 - Pancreatic Profile.
 Two test parameters come under pancreatic profile.
 This test is done to monitor the pancreatic condition.
 Amylase and lipase are the two digestive enzymes.
 Amylase helps in the breakdown of starch.
 Lipase helps the body in digesting fats.

 - Renal Profile.
 This test is done to check the activities of the kidney.
 The kidney plays various roles in maintaining our health.
 Its most important task is to filter out waste material from our body.
 Five tests tell the complete functioning of the kidney.

 - Thyroid Profile.
 The thyroid is a gland that is present in the lower middle part of the neck.
 It produces two primary hormones:- triiodothyronine, thyroxine.
 Weight loss, anxiety, tremors are some symptoms that might be faced by the patient.

 - Toxic Elements Profile.
-The toxic elements profile comes with 9 test parameters which checks elements which are toxic and measures them.
-The elements which are toxic to human body are – mercury, barium, antimony, aluminium.
-Biggest surprise is that you can’t even use flavour to identify toxic elements.
+The toxic elements profile comes with 9 test parameters which check elements which are toxic and measures them.
+The elements which are toxic to the human body are – mercury, barium, antimony, aluminium.
+The biggest surprise is that you can’t even use flavour to identify toxic elements.

 - Vitamin Profile.
 The 14 parameters that are included in the vitamin profile are- vitamin A, vitamin B-12, vitamin B1, vitamin b2, vitamin B3, vitamin B5, vitamin B6, vitamin B7, vitamin B9, vitamin D total, vitamin D2, vitamin D3, vitamin E, vitamin K.